 The business.com community asked how to test for leadership ability.
 We found answers.

 The success of a business lies in the hands of its leaders.
 The culture of a business is first established in the workplace, and leaders set the tone.
 Businesses will crumble under leaders with unattainable goals, a lack of vision, broken communication or big egos.
 With the right leaders, businesses will soar.
+With so much on the line, it is critical to be able to identify top leaders.

 1. Observe their character and work ethic.